Updated July 19th 2023

 Tips!
 If you want to find out which is the best food for Chardonnay, we recommend our wine guide Chardonnay Food Pairing

-Albariño / Alvarinho is an excellent choice for seafood and fish.
-Wine made of this grape pairs well with many different types of food thanks to its high acidity and minerality.
+Albariño is an excellent choice for seafood and fish.
+Wine made from this grape pairs well with many different types of food thanks to its high acidity and minerality.
 It is also a great match with different types of cheeses, snacks and lighter food dishes.

 In order to find the best food pairing for Albariño / Alvarinho, you need to consider the following characteristics of the wine: